ITISFoundation/osparc-lab/demos/sidecar/README.md

-# Sidecar: Use sidecar container to control compuational service
+# Sidecar: Use sidecar container to control computaional service

 Overview